 Depending on the format, the icons differ in their perceived size.
 This difference should be considered when designing and should be balanced.

-Use the icons in regular style.
-Black icons are used for active or pressed states.
+Use the icons in regular style for standard use.
+Solid icons are used for active or pressed states.
 The bold variant is a supplement to the two basic versions.
 It is used additionally when the two standard versions are not sufficient.

 Do’s & Don’ts